 Information, orientation, counselling and diagnostic services are provided through direct or derivative contact.
 For these actions, the Ministry of Social Rights and 2030 Agenda has developed a programme of action that has different services, including the guardianship of minors, whose objective is to guarantee the minor a normalised context for his/her personal development.
 It also promotes compliance with judicial measures for children under 18 and over 14 years old, through the services of implementing measures imposed by juvenile judges on offenders, such as socio-educational tasks or reintegration programmes.

-Telephone services against bullying
+Telephone services against bullying and ill-treatment

 The calls are answered by qualified university personnel in the field of psychology, but are also part of the larger care team formed also by social workers, lawyers and sociologists, who will provide the care that the child needs.
 Calls are anonymous, confidential and free.
 It operates every day of the year, 24 hours a day.